 - The credit was extended for five years, including employees hired through December 31, 2019.
-This applies to any individual who began work for the employer after December 31, 2014, as the previous WOTC extension expiration date.
+This applies to any individual who began work for the employer after December 31, 2014, as the previous Work Opportunity Tax Credit extension expiration date.

 - For employees hired after December 31, 2015, the Act added a new targeted employee group: long-term unemployed individuals.
 New hires qualify for this category if they received State or Federal unemployment compensation during any part of a period of unemployment lasting at least 27 consecutive weeks.

-While the WOTC has historically been extended for one to two years, the last five-year extension provided employers with a higher degree of certainty related to this program allowing them to claim WOTC for new hires with increased efficiency.
+While this program has historically been extended for one to two years, the last five-year Work Opportunity Tax Credit extension provided employers with a higher degree of certainty related to this program allowing them to claim WOTC for new hires with increased efficiency.
 Furthermore, WOTC’s benefits were extended to millions more potential applicants in search of a job due to a new target group of the long-term unemployed.

 As a cost effective hiring program and a highly effective way of reducing government dependence and spending on both the federal and state level, WOTC is consistent with current anti-poverty, pro-work administration.
-It is difficult to predict what is going to happen after December 31, 2019, but the fact remains that WOTC benefits outweigh the costs for both state and federal governments given that it reduces poverty, provides historically underemployed workers with an opportunity to get off of federal aid programs, and increases private sector employment.
+It is difficult to predict what is going to happen when Work Opportunity Tax Credit extension comes to an end.
+However, the fact remains that WOTC benefits outweigh the costs for both state and federal governments given that it reduces poverty, provides historically underemployed workers with an opportunity to get off of federal aid programs, and increases private sector employment.

-The latest extension of the WOTC program presented employers with an opportunity to capture missed tax credits, but with the extension period slowly coming to its end, it is high time for them to start taking advantage of WOTC in order to achieve maximum tax savings.
+The latest Work Opportunity Tax Credit extension presented employers with an opportunity to capture missed tax credits, but with the extension period slowly coming to its end, it is high time for them to start taking advantage of WOTC in order to achieve maximum tax savings.